 TUESDAY, DECEMBER 12, 2023, 7:30PM

 Seong-Jin Cho piano

 One of the world’s leading conductors, Zubin Mehta, has been an influential and beloved artistic leader for the Los Angeles Philharmonic over the past seven decades.
-He was honored with the title of Conductor Emeritus during its 2018/19 Centennial season.
-He first conducted the orchestra in Los Angeles in January 1961 at the age of 25 before serving as their Music Director from 1962 to 1978—a 16-year period during which he actually conducted the LA Phil for CAMA in Santa Barbara an astounding total of 50 concerts.
-His tremendous sense of social responsibility has taken his music around the world, and he is a vivid symbol of today’s cross-cultural world, living proof of the power of music to bridge different cultures and to break social and political barriers.
+He was honored with the title of Conductor Emeritus during its 2018/2019 Centennial season.
+Maestro Mehta first conducted the orchestra in Los Angeles in January 1961 at age 25 before serving as LA Phil’s Music Director from 1962 to 1978.
+Maestro Mehta’s tremendous sense of social responsibility has taken his music around the world, and he is living proof of the power of music to bridge cultures and break social and political barriers.

 SCHUMANN: Piano Concerto in A Minor, Op.54

 MAHLER: Symphony No.1 in D Major, “Titan” (with “Blumine” movement)

 Read the Program Book

 Passenger drop‑off in front of the Granada Theatre is making a comeback with the reopening of one‑way northbound traffic on State Street.
 Valet Service by BlueStar will continue to offer seamless parking solutions for select performances, stationed in the loading zone directly in front of the theater.
 CLICK for more information!